cin4ed/CoolPath/README.md

 # CoolPath
-Cool $PATH variable editor and more.
+CoolPath is a Cool Command Line Tool (CMLT) that let you interact with your PATH environmental variable in a more fast, easy and friendly way.